I get a tremendous ROI on business coaching and mentorship, because I’ve developed the skill of being coachable.

 When you teach something, you get to learn it twice.
 Even better, you’re forced to summarize the lesson, making it clearer.
 You internalize the lesson because you put it into your own context.
 And you just remember it better because you’ve heard it twice.

-This is a lesson I learned in college, and it’s why I started my first blog (DontBuyAds.com) about business–because I couldn’t afford to miss a single thing I was being taught.
+This is a lesson I learned in college, and it’s why I started my first blog (DontBuyAds.com) about business–because I couldn’t afford to miss a single thing I was being taught. - Adopt the new system verbatim first.
+Test it.
+THEN tweak it if you want to, and test it again.

 If a mentor or coach makes it through your filters, and you sign up, then you owe it to yourself to execute their playbook.